hello

 projectID=123456789

-## download FASTQ to the folder we chose above - will take a while to finish, and will
+## download FASTQ to the folder we chose/created above - will take a while to finish (screen will protect us)

 $bs download project --id $projectID --output $raw --log=$f_path/fdl.log &

-# use that to pull a sample list of ruse later on
+# use that to pull a sample list for constant re-use. always worth doublechecking.

 Check the sequencing output